SoominHan/import-sorter/README.md

   // Enables sort before each save of the document "importSorter.generalConfiguration.sortOnBeforeSave": false,

+  // Excludes sorting for files which match given regex expression.
+Regex considers the whole file path.
+The file path separator is normalized to /
+  "importSorter.generalConfiguration.exclude": [],

   // Sort Order of names in curly brackets "importSorter.sortConfiguration.importMembers.order": "caseInsensitive",